 While serving as counsel to the Governor, Barclay implemented one of the nation’s most robust public compliance programs.
 It included legislation that overhauled the state’s ethics code and public integrity laws, created an Office of Inspector General, which was the nation’s first chief compliance officer with criminal jurisdiction, and enacted statewide training for all public employees.
 Barclay now helps private sector clients write, implement, and enforce similar compliance and ethics training programs.

 Barclay is also active in the community.
 He formerly served as the first chairperson of the State Athletic Commission, which built the first framework to regulate mixed martial arts, boxing, and ultimate fighting.
 He serves on the Executive Committee of the Indiana Sports Corporation, the local nonprofit responsible for attracting and hosting national and international athletic competitions and championships.
 He is a member of the Horse Racing Commission, and chairs the Board of Directors of DARE Indiana to fight drug abuse and violence in Indiana schools.
 He is also a founding member of the Nexus Academy of Indianapolis, a public charter school, dedicated to preparing inner city students for four-year colleges.

-Barclay is a graduate of Duke University and the University of Virginia Law School.
-He and his wife, Sarah, live in Indianapolis with their two children, Annie and William.
+Barclay, a graduate of Duke University and the University of Virginia School of Law, lives in Indianapolis with his wife, Sarah, and their three children, Annie, Will and Beau.